failgood/failgood/README.md

 ### It's Fast
 While other test-runners are still busy scanning your classpath for tests, failgood is already running them in parallel, and if your test suite is lightweight and well written maybe its already finished.
-This is failgood running its own test suite on a Macbook Air:
+This is failgood running its own test suite on a Macbook Pro M1:

 ```
 239 tests.
 235 ok, 4 pending. time: 479ms. load:508%.
 498 tests/sec